-- cancel or suspend the society's registration (ss.16 and 17 IPSA65, s.91 FSA74); - dissolve the society (ss.95 and 95A FSA74); - appoint an accountant or actuary to inspect the society's books (s.47) IPSA65): - require the production of documents and provision of information for certain purposes (s.48 IPSA65, s.90 FSA74);
+- cancel or suspend the society's registration (ss.16 and 17 IPSA65, s.91 FSA74); - dissolve the society (ss.95 and 95A FSA74); - appoint an accountant or actuary to inspect the society's books (s.47 IPSA65); - require the production of documents and provision of information for certain purposes (s.48 IPSA65, s.90 FSA74); - appoint inspectors and call special meetings (s.49 IPSA65, s.90 FSA74); - present petitions for winding up (s.56 IPSA65; ss.22 and 52 FSA92); and - prosecute failures to comply with requirements (s.61 IPSA65, s.18 FIPSA68 s.98 FSA74).

-- appoint inspectors and call special meetings (s.49 IPSA65, s.90 FSA74); - present petitions for winding up (s.56 IPSA65; ss.22 and 52 FSA92); and - prosecute failures to comply with requirements (s.61 IPSA65, s.18 FIPSA68 s.98 FSA74). - The FCA's enforcement activities in respect of registrant-only societies focus on prosecuting societies that fail to submit annual returns.
+The FCA's enforcement activities in respect of registrant-only societies focus on prosecuting societies that fail to submit annual returns.
 As registrant-only societies are not subject to the rules imposed by the Act and by the FCA Handbook, the requirement that they submit annual returns provides an important check that the interests and investments of members, potential members, creditors and other interested parties are being safeguarded.
-The power to prosecute registrant-only societies who fail to meet this requirement is therefore an important tool and one which the FCA is committed to using - The FCA considers a variety of factors when deciding whether to prosecute a society for failing to submit its annual return.
-The FCA is more likely to prosecute a society which has previously failed to submit returns, or which poses a greater risk to the FCA's statutory objectives, for example, because of the size of its financial resources or its number of members. - The FCA may also use its power to petition for the society's winding up where it has prosecuted a society but the society continues to fail to submit the outstanding annual returns or defaults on submitting further returns. - The decision whether to initiate criminal and other proceedings under these Acts will be taken in accordance with the procedure described in EG 12.4C.
+The power to prosecute registrant-only societies who fail to meet this requirement is therefore an important tool and one which the FCA is committed to using in appropriate cases.

+The FCA considers a variety of factors when deciding whether to prosecute a society for failing to submit its annual return.
+The FCA is more likely to prosecute a society which has previously failed to submit returns, or which poses a greater risk to the FCA's statutory objectives, for example, because of the size of its financial resources or its number of members.

+The FCA may also use its power to petition for the society's winding up where it has prosecuted a society but the society continues to fail to submit the outstanding annual returns or defaults on submitting further returns.

+The decision whether to initiate criminal and other proceedings under these Acts will be taken in accordance with the procedure described in EG 12.4C.
 Under section 18 IPSA65, a society may appeal certain decisions of the FCA relating to the refusal, cancellation or suspension of a society's registration to the High Court or, in Scotland, the Court of Session.
 Refusals to register a branch or to register the amendment of a society's rules and cancellations or suspensions of a society's listing under the Friendly Societies Act 1974 are also appealable in certain circumstance to the High Court or the Court in Sessions.
-Distinguishing features of the procedure for giving statutory notices under the FSA92, including available rights of reference to the Tribunal, are set out in DEPP 2.5.18G. - 19.9 Further information about the FCA's powers under IPSA65 and FSA74 can be found on the FCA's website.
-13 in appropriate cases.
+Distinguishing features of the procedure for giving statutory notices under the FSA92, including available rights of reference to the Tribunal, are set out in DEPP 2.5.18G.

+Further information about the FCA's powers under IPSA65 and FSA74 can be found on the FCA's website.13

-Credit Unions Act 1979
+Credit Unions Act 1979 19.10

-- The Credit Unions Act enables certain societies in Great Britain to be registered under IPSA65 and makes provisions in respect of these societies.
+The Credit Unions Act enables certain societies in Great Britain to be registered under IPSA65 and makes provisions in respect of these societies.
 It gives the FCA certain powers in addition to the powers that it has under the Act in respect of those credit unions which are authorised persons.
-The FCA's powers under the Credit Unions Act include the power to: - require the production of books, accounts and other documents in the exercise of certain functions (section 17); - appoint an investigator or to call a special meeting of the credit union
+The FCA's powers under the Credit Unions Act include the power to:

+• require the production of books, accounts and other documents in the exercise of certain functions (section 17);